 General Operating Grants support the daily operations of arts agencies, and are intended to fill critical funding gaps which often limit arts organizations in paying professional staff, managing facilities or in pursuing capital improvements.
 Organizations are eligible to apply for a maximum of $3,500 annually and must provide a final grant report at the conclusion of the grant period.

-Applications are now being accepted by the FY22-23 calendar year.
-The deadline to apply is Thursday, June 30, 2022.
+Applications for the FY22-23 calendar year are now closed.
 Organizations that received funding in the previous fiscal year must complete a Final Grant Report in order to be eligible for funding.

 Creative Placemaking projects help transform communities into beautiful and resilient places with the arts at their core.
 Creative placemaking projects are intended to enhance the quality of life for community residents, encourage artistic community development, and create a sense of place.
 Individuals, arts-based organizations, artists or collaborators may apply.
 Applicants are eligible to apply for a maximum of $5,000 annually and must provide a final grant report at the conclusion of the grant period.